franmastromarino/perfect-woocommerce-brands/readme.txt

 2. Brands page
 3. Brands taxonomy
 4. Brands shortcodes (with Visual Composer)
+5. Product carousel by brand

 == Changelog ==
+= 1.4.4 =
+* Important improvement of the user experience when assigning images to a brand
+* Feature (Option): Hide brands in single product, show as image or show as link
+* Feature: Hide prev/next arrows on carousel shortcodes
+* Feature: Hide empty brands option for "Display all brands" shortcode
+* Feature: New options for "Display brands as list" widget
+* Fix: Autoplay bug on carousel shortcodes
+* Tested on PHP7
+* Shortcut to the plugin settings added to the plugin list page
+* "Help us" notice added
+* Minor code improvements
 = 1.4.3 =
 * Feature (Widget): Filter products by brand
 * Feature (Option): Show brand logo in product loop